DataDog/serverless-plugin-datadog/README.md

     # The log level, set to DEBUG for extended logging.
 Defaults to info.
     logLevel: "info"

     # Send custom metrics via logs with the help of Datadog Forwarder Lambda function (recommended).
-Defaults to false.
+Defaults to true.
     flushMetricsToLogs: true

     # Which Datadog Site to send data to, only needed when flushMetricsToLogs is false.
 Defaults to datadoghq.com.